Miami (OH) vs. Ohio NCAA Football Odds, Plays and Insights | November 2, 2021

 Ohio Stats and Trends

-- The Bobcats have covered the spread once this year when underdogs by 7 points or more (in three chances).
+- Ohio has played eight games, with three wins against the spread.

+- This season, the Bobcats have just one ATS win in three games as an underdog of 7.5 points or more.

-- Ohio's games this year have eclipsed the over/under two times in eight opportunities (25%).
+- Ohio's games this season have hit the over on two of eight set point totals (25%).

-- This season the Bobcats have turned the ball over 11 times, four more than the RedHawks' takeaways (7).
+- The Bobcats have turned the ball over four more times (11 total) than the RedHawks have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.